Participant (company): Name change, more political outreach

-Three weeks later, on February 2, 2012, Participant Media announced that it was partnering with Summit Entertainment, Image Nation, Spanish production company Apaches Entertainment, and Colombian production company Dynamo to produce a supernatural horror film about an American oil company executive who moves his family into a house in a small city in Colombia only to find the home is haunted.
+Three weeks later, on February 2, 2012, Participant Media announced that it was partnering with Summit Entertainment, Image Nation, Spanish production company Apaches Entertainment, and Colombian production company Dynamo to produce a supernatural horror film about an American oil company executive who moves his family into a house in a small city in Colombia, only to find the home is haunted.
 The company announced that Spanish director Luis Quilez would direct from a script by Alex and David Pastor (who developed their script with funding from Participant).

-On April 16, Participant formed Participant Television, its television division, with the naming of its president, Evan Shapiro.
+On April 16, Participant formed Participant Television, its television division, naming Evan Shapiro as president.
 Participant also took an equity stake in Cineflix Media Canada-based TV producer and distributor.
 In December, Participant continued its move into television with the purchase of the Documentary Channel (USA) and Halogen TV's distribution assets to be combined into a new cable channel within its TV division.

 On January 10, 2013, Participant Media's Lincoln received 12 Academy Award nominations.
 These included Best Picture, Best Director (Steven Spielberg), Best Actor (Daniel Day-Lewis), Best Supporting Actress (Sally Field), and Best Adapted Screenplay (Tony Kushner).

 The following month, Participant Media launched a Latin American production division, Participant PanAmerica, to co-finance Spanish-language films with Mexican producers.
 The plan calls for 12 films to be made under this division over a five-year period.

 Participant Media's new millennial targeted cable channel, Pivot, launched on August 1, 2013.

+In December or 2014, US Senator Tom Udall introduced a sense of Senate resolution that would call on all relevant US agencies to locate and declassify and make public all documents concerning the mass killings in Indonesia, a process buoyed forward by the release of The Act of Killing and Participant's The Look of Silence, both Academy Award nominated documentaries directed by Joshua Oppenheimer.

-On January 24, 2015 its documentary 3 ½ Minutes', Ten Bullets premiered at the Sundance Film Festival and won the U.S. Documentary Special Jury Award for Social Impact.
+On January 24, 2015, its documentary 3 ½ Minutes', Ten Bullets premiered at the Sundance Film Festival and won the U.S. Documentary Special Jury Award for Social Impact.

-On February 22, 2015 the company won the Academy Award for Best Feature Documentary with itstheir film CITIZENFOUR.
+On February 22, 2015, the company won the Academy Award for Best Feature Documentary with the film CITIZENFOUR.

-On March 21, 2015, Participant's documentary The Look of Silence won the Audience Award: Festival Favorites category.
-CITIZENFOUR, The Great Invisible, Ivory Tower, and The Unknown Known were nominated for a total of seven 2015 Primetime Emmy Awards, where CITIZENFOUR won for Exceptional Merit in Documentary Film.
+On March 21, 2015, Participant's documentary The Look of Silence won the Audience Award: Festival Favorites category at the South by Southwest Film Festival.
+CITIZENFOUR, The Great Invisible, Ivory Tower, and The Unknown Known were nominated for a total of seven 2015 Primetime Emmy Awards.
+CITIZENFOUR won for Exceptional Merit in Documentary Film.